Am I Wrong for Choosing My Own Twin Names Over MIL's Demands?

 We politely thanked her for the suggestions but made it clear that we wanted to choose names that resonated with us.
 My MIL did not take this well.

 She started insisting that we honor her family's tradition by using those names.
-She even went as far as saying that as the grandmother, she should have a say in naming the babies.
+She even went as far as to say that as the grandmother, she should have a say in naming the babies.

 This really rubbed me the wrong way.
-I believe that the baby names are a decision for me and my husband alone, and no one else should have a say in it.
+I believe that the baby names are a decision for my husband and me alone, and no one else should have a say in it.

 She didn't take it well and accused me of being disrespectful and ungrateful.
 Now, tension is high, and my husband feels caught in the middle.